-Judgments made by management related to the expected useful lives of long-lived assets and our ability to realize undiscounted cash flows in excess of the carrying amounts of such assets are affected by factors such as the ongoing maintenance and improvements of the assets, changes in economic conditions, and changes in operating performance.
+Judgments made by management related to our ability to realize undiscounted cash flows in excess of the carrying amounts of such assets are affected by factors such as the ongoing maintenance and improvements of the assets, changes in economic conditions, and changes in operating performance.
 As the ongoing expected cash flows and carrying amounts of long-lived assets are assessed, these factors could cause us to realize a material impairment charge.
 Each restaurant's past and present operating performance were reviewed in combination with projected future results, primarily through projected undiscounted cash flows, which indicated possible impairment.
 We compared the carrying amount of each restaurant to its fair value as estimated by management.
 The fair value of the long-lived assets is typically determined using a discounted cash flow projection model.
 The discount factor is determined using external information regarding the risk-free rate of return, industry beta factors, and premium adjustments.
 These factors are combined with internal information such as the Company's average cost of debt and effective tax rate to determine a weighted average cost of capital which is applied to the undiscounted cash flows.
 In certain cases, management uses other market information such as market rent, when available, to estimate the fair value of a restaurant.
 The impairment charges represent the excess of each restaurant's carrying amount over its estimated fair value.
-During 2020, we determined 40 Company-owned restaurants were impaired during our cash flow analysis which resulted in a non-cash impairment charge of \$21.7 million resulting from the effects of the COVID-19 pandemic on our business.
-During 2019, we impaired 29 Company-owned restaurants as a result of our cash flow analysis resulting in non-cash impairment charges of \$15.1 million.
+During 2021, the Company determined long-lived assets at ten excess properties were impaired as a result of our cash flow analysis, and recognized non-cash impairment charges of \$6.4 million primarily related to the impairment of the long-lived assets associated with excess properties.
+During 2020, we impaired 40 Company-owned restaurants as a result of our cash flow analysis resulting in non-cash impairment charges of \$21.7 million.

 Information technology systems, such as internal-use computer software, are reviewed and tested for recoverability if the internal-use computer software is not expected to provide substantive service potential, a significant change occurs to the extent or manner in which the software is used or is expected to be used, a significant change is made or will be made to the software program, or costs of developing or modifying internal-use software significantly exceed the amount originally expected to develop or modify the software.
-The Company impaired information technology assets totaling \$5.2 million due to the COVID-19 pandemic redirecting our implementation of certain digital platforms in order to accelerate our speed to market.
+During 2020, the Company impaired information technology assets totaling \$5.2 million due to the COVID-19 pandemic redirecting our implementation of certain digital platforms in order to accelerate our speed to market.